-The functions and services of East Northamptonshire Council will be transferred to North Northamptonshire Council on 1st April 2021 in accordance with The Northamptonshire Structural Changes Order 2020 (Statutory Instrument 2020 No. 156).
+Due to local government reform, the functions and services of Northamptonshire County Council transferred to North Northamptonshire Council and West Northamptonshire Council, along with the respective functions and services of the surrounding districts and boroughs on 1 April 2021, in accordance with The Northamptonshire Structural Changes Order 2020 (Statutory Instrument 2020 No. 156).